webplatform/docs/css/selectors/pseudo-elements/first-letter/index.md

 The ::first-letter pseudo-element selects the first letter or digit of the first line of a block.
 Some languages require two letters to be capitalised (digraphs) which are currently very poorly supported by browsers.

 The ::first-letter pseudo-element can be attached to block-level elements.
 It can be attached to inline elements if you set the corresponding display property to block.

-Only the following properties apply to the ::first-letter pseudo-element.
-* All font, background, border, margin and padding properties.
-* color
-* float
-* letter-spacing
-* line-height
-* text-decoration
-* text-shadow
-* text-transform
-* vertical-align (if 'float' is set to 'none')
-* word-spacing
 }}
 {{Examples_Section
 |Not_required=No